-- 1. General Opposition.
-Four commenters6 clearly did not support the power to recall the entire Board.
+1. General Opposition.
+Four commenters clearly did not support the power to recall the entire Board.
 One stated that such a power "goes beyond purpose."
 Another stated that the report is not clear what justifications or grounds related to accountability would trigger such an action, and noted that removal of the entire board is a risky and disruptive process.
-This commenter expressed concern that the power could be invoked because of a "view disagreement" between the board and the community unrelated to accountability and could lead to the "hijack" of ICANN as an organization. - 2.
-Time Period for Selection of Interim Board.
-One commenter7 expressed concern that the 120 day period for selection of an interim board would not be sufficient, and suggested that this be a target rather than a deadline. - 3.
-Tight Deadlines could Invite Capture.
-One commenter8 expressed concern that the tight timelines for discussion could open the process to capture and suggests that time limits could be set based on prior discussions within the community and that the Community Forum could also be invoked. - 4.
-Need for Widespread Community Support.
-Several commenters, some of whom supported the power and some who opposed it, stated the importance of widespread community support for any recall. - 5.
-Potential for Failure to Agree on Interim Directors.
-One commenter expressed concern that the SOs and ACs may not be able to agree on Interim Directors. - 6.
-Complexity of Process.
-One commenter called the process "labyrinthine and cumbersome." - 7.
-Move Establishment of Standards to WS2.
-One commenter10 suggested that the CCWG should establish standards for Board removal as part of WS2. - 8.
-Higher Threshold for Board Recall.
-One commenter11 suggested an even higher threshold of 80%.
+This commenter expressed concern that the power could be invoked because of a "view disagreement" between the board and the community unrelated to accountability and could lead to the "hijack" of ICANN as an organization.

+2. Time Period for Selection of Interim Board.
+One commenter expressed concern that the 120 day period for selection of an interim board would not be sufficient, and suggested that this be a target rather than a deadline.

+3. Tight Deadlines could Invite Capture.
+One commenter expressed concern that the tight timelines for discussion could open the process to capture and suggests that time limits could be set based on prior discussions within the community and that the Community Forum could also be invoked.

+4. Need for Widespread Community Support.
+Several commenters, some of whom supported the power and some who opposed it, stated the importance of widespread community support for any recall.

+5. Potential for Failure to Agree on Interim Directors.
+One commenter expressed concern that the SOs and ACs may not be able to agree on Interim Directors.

+6. Complexity of Process.
+One commenter called the process "labyrinthine and cumbersome."

+7. Move-Establishment of an Outline of Minimum Standards for Board Removal in WS1-to-WS2.
+One commenter suggested that the CCWG should establish "a basic outline of minimum standards for Board removal" as part of WS1, while supporting the intention to develop such standards more fully in WS2.

+8. Higher Threshold for Board Recall.
+One commenter suggested an even higher threshold of 80%.

-66 Erman Oncel - Partnership Istanbul; Google; Government of Kuwait; IT Law Institute - Istanbul;
+&lt;sup>66 Erman Oncel - Partnership Istanbul; Google; Government of Kuwait; IT Law Institute - Istanbul;